 a also a way to absorb the essence of the beautiful carbon negative countryside.

 Bhutan is very good and cool place to visit.
 Bhutan is very different from any other country and well worth the money - the culture is different as it has been shut off from the rest of the world for so long with the focus today on high value tourism that doesn't impact on its environment.

 What is the best time to visit Bhutan?

 Other than 3 monsoon months, Bhutan tour is enjoyable.
 October to December is the ideal time to visit Bhutan as the air is clear and fresh with sunny skies.
-January and February are colder, but from then until April the climate remains dry and pleasant and in late spring the famous rhododendrons bloom spectacularly, flooding the valleys with colour.
+January and February even though is bit chilly and experiences snowfall, but after that until June the climate remains dry and pleasant.
+In spring the rhododendrons bloom, flooding the road side & valleys with color.

 Is Passport required to go to Bhutan for Indians?

 Indian nationals intending to visit Bhutan are required to carry any of the two valid Travel Documents Valid Indian Passport having validity of minimum 6 months; and/or Voter Identity Card, issued by the Election Commission of India.
 No Visa is required to visit Bhutan for Indians.

 Bhutan is one of the most famous destinations for honeymooners which offer hill station atmosphere, the last Shangri-la, amazing sunset & sunrise, cool and comfortable atmosphere, ancient temples and forts, and much more.
 It is a perfect getaway for romantic destination and honeymoon.